 Not Too High, Not Too Low: Correctly Valuing a Small Business During Divorce in Gwinnett County

 You do not want a poorly-executed business valuation to give too much control to your ex-spouse, nor do you want valuation errors in your favor coming back to haunt you years down the road.
-Duluth divorce attorney David Ward works with a top team of business valuation professionals and analysts to make sure your assessment is done right the first time.
+Lawrenceville divorce attorney David Ward works with a top team of business valuation professionals and analysts to make sure your assessment is done right the first time.

 Call 770-383-1973 or fill out our online contact form to schedule your consultation with a divorce team that can help you.